-Dropshipping — selling a product online but having your supplier service and ship the item directly to your customer.
+Dropshipping involves selling a product online but having your supplier service and ship the item directly to your customer.
 This means you don’t need to stock inventory.
 This business model can be a very profitable home-based business idea for men.

-All it takes is some basic computer and marketing skills, along with a relationship with a reputable supplier.
+All it takes is basic computer and marketing skills and a relationship with a reputable supplier.

-Dropshipping has become increasingly popular with the rise of Amazon, allowing private sellers to lower costs by reducing the hassle of having to store and ship inventory.
+Dropshipping has become increasingly popular with the rise of Amazon.com, allowing private sellers to lower costs by eliminating the hassle of having to store and ship products themselves.

-Tired of working for someone else for years in the same industry but don’t have enough money to start your own business?
-Becoming a consultant could be a great opportunity for any man with experience within any industry.
+Tired of working for someone else for years in the same industry, but don’t have enough money to start your own business?
+Working as a consultant could be a great opportunity for men with industry-specific experience.

 As you build a portfolio of clients, it’ll become easier to market yourself as a top consultant, allowing you to charge even more and get high-profile clients.

-Have an extra room, an in-law suite or a vacation home or even a room with a private entrance?
+Have an in-law suite, a vacation home or even a room with a private entrance?
 Consider renting it out.
-Some entrepreneurs have turned to Airbnb to make money on the side or even create a full-time business for themselves.
+Some entrepreneurs have turned to Airbnb and Vrbo to make money on the side or even create a full-time business for themselves.

-Depending on your location and what you have to offer, you can earn enough to pay your own mortgage bill or quit your old job once and for all.
-Make enough and you can even expand by buying another property to host guests.
+Depending on your location and what you have to offer, you could earn enough to pay your mortgage.
+Make enough and you might even consider expanding by buying another property to host more guests.

-Be sure to make sure hosting on Airbnb, Vrbo or a similar site is OK with your mortgage provider or homeowner’s association before committing to the program.
+Make sure hosting on Airbnb, Vrbo or a similar site is OK with your mortgage provider or homeowner’s association before committing to the program.

 6. Launch a Cleaning Business

-Here’s the thing about cleaning: Not everyone loves it or has the time to scrub, sweep and mop, which makes it a great small business idea for men who don’t mind getting a little dirty.
+Here’s the thing about cleaning: Not everyone loves it or has the time to scrub, sweep and mop.
+This makes it a great small business idea for men who don’t mind getting a little dirty.
 In 2021, cleaning businesses will be in demand as many people

 Commercial and residential clients will pay top dollar for one-time deep-cleans or regularly scheduled services.

 Are you a man who types fast?
-OK, you don’t have to be the fastest typer in the world, but it helps for this home-based business idea for any man.
+OK, you don’t have to be the fastest typist in the world, but it helps for this home-based business idea.

 Much like freelance writing, companies will pay you to input data for a variety of reasons and applications, all from your couch.
 You can bring on multiple clients at once and create a steady source of income.

 Have big dreams?
-You can expand to employ a team of remote data-entry specialists to bring on more and more clients.
+You could expand to employ a team of remote data-entry specialists to bring on more clients.

 8. Grow a Landscaping Business